3VLINC/A-Pocket-Full-Of-Dreams/index.md

 {% include buy-now.html %}
 </div>

-In thanks to Carmela Morrone Giardini for her continued support as well as guidance throughout this project, proceeds will be donated to The Angel Foundation for Learning, with a prayer that all children be blessed with nourishment for the mind, body and soul as they make their own unique journey through life.
+In thanks to Carmela Morrone Giardini for her continued support as well as guidance throughout this project.

+All proceeds from the sale of this book will be donated to [The Angel Foundation for Learning](https://angelfoundationforlearning.org/), to support student nutrition and other urgent needs so that all children have opportunities for success on their unique journey through life.